marcelrienks/Prosperity/docs/stakeholder-requirements.md

 ### Investments Page
 5. As a user, I want to expand/collapse accounts so I can focus on specific holdings without clutter.
-6. As a user, I want to add new stock purchases with all relevant details so I can track my investments.
+6. As a user, I want to add new stock purchases with all relevant details including transaction costs so I can track my investments.
 7. As a user, I want to see real-time prices for my holdings so I know my current portfolio value.
 8. As a user, I want to edit holding details when I make additional purchases or corrections.
 9. As a user, I want to classify stocks by industry and type so I can analyze my portfolio allocation.
 10. As a user, I want to see each stock's profit/loss so I can identify winners and losers.

-### Annualised Dividends Report
+### Annualised Returns Report
-11. As a user, I want to track all dividend payments by date so I can monitor income generation.
+11. As a user, I want to track all deposits and withdrawals by date so I can monitor capital contributions.
-12. As a user, I want to see total dividends received so I can measure passive income.
+12. As a user, I want to view my deposit history so I can track total invested capital.
-13. As a user, I want to view my deposit history so I can track capital contributions.
+13. As a user, I want to calculate annualized returns based on deposits and current value so I can assess performance.
-14. As a user, I want to calculate annualized returns including dividends so I can assess true performance.
+14. As a user, I want to see my portfolio growth compared to total deposited so I can measure investment success.

 ### General
-15. As a user, I want to access the application securely so my financial data is protected.
+15. As a user, I want to access the application securely with role-based permissions so my financial data is protected.
+16. As an admin, I want to manage multiple users and assign roles so I can control access to the system.
+17. As a viewer, I want to see portfolio data without being able to make changes so I can monitor performance safely.
-16. As a user, I want to use the app on my phone and desktop so I can check investments anywhere.
+18. As a user, I want to use the app on my phone and desktop so I can check investments anywhere.
-17. As a user, I want the app to automatically calculate all values so I don't need manual Excel formulas.
+19. As a user, I want the app to automatically calculate all values so I don't need manual Excel formulas.
+20. As a user, I want to record transaction costs/fees so my profit calculations are accurate.

 ---